vdtacarr/Contacts-App/README.md

 - dotnet run --project ./ReportService/ReportService.csproj,
 - dotnet run --project ./ProcessService/ProcessService.csproj

-After that launch the browser and go to https://localhost:5001/swagger/index.html (Contact Service)  and https://localhost:5005/swagger/index.html (Report Service)
+After that launch the browser and go to https://localhost:5001/swagger/index.html (Contact Service)  and https://localhost:5005/swagger/index.html, </br></br>(Report Service)
 Process Service retrieve data from rabbitmq to not create bottleneck in the report service.

 After go to swagger UI, you will see the endpoints,